jcondotta/account-holder-identity-documents/README.md

 - **Amazon S3:** Storage for uploaded identity documents.
 - **AWS Lambda:** Serverless compute platform for running the microservice.
 - **AWS API Gateway:** Gateway for exposing and managing the API endpoints.
-- **Terraform:** Infrastructure as Code (IaC) tool used for managing AWS resources like DynamoDB, Lambda, and API Gateway.
+- **Terraform:** Infrastructure as Code (IaC) tool used for managing AWS resources like S3, Lambda, and API Gateway.
 - **LocalStack:** A fully functional local AWS cloud stack used for local testing of AWS services like S3 and Lambda.

 ### CI/CD & Containerization: